Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/acf-wp-mail-smtp-integration.md

 ## Overview

-This documentation covers the integration of **Advanced Custom Fields (ACF)** and **WP Mail SMTP** plugins within the KCN Seniors website volunteer management system.
+This documentation covers the integration of **Advanced Custom Fields (ACF)** and **WP Mail SMTP** plugins within the website volunteer management system.
 These plugins work together to create an automated volunteer matching and notification system that powers the volunteer booking service.

 ### System Integration Summary:
 - **ACF**: Manages volunteer skills, interests, and task requirements